Are Users Ever Depolarized in Reddit Political Discussions? (Ongoing)

 Publications

-1. Xia, Yan, Antti Gronow, Arttu Malkamäki, Tuomas Ylä-Anttila, Barbara Keller, and Mikko Kivelä.
-The Russian invasion of Ukraine selectively depolarized the Finnish NATO discussion.
-Under review.
+- Xia, Yan, Antti Gronow, Arttu Malkamäki, Tuomas Ylä-Anttila, Barbara Keller, and Mikko Kivelä.
+(2024).
+The Russian invasion of Ukraine selectively depolarized the Finnish NATO discussion on Twitter.
+EPJ Data Science, 13(1), 1.

-2. Antti Gronow, Xia, Yan, Arttu Malkamäki, Tuomas Ylä-Anttila, Barbara Keller, and Mikko Kivelä.
+- Gronow, Antti, Yan Xia, Arttu Malkamäki, Tuomas Ylä-Anttila, Barbara Keller, and Mikko Kivelä.
 Do external threats decrease political polarization?
 Climate change and immigration discussions on Finnish Twitter after the Russian invasion of Ukraine.
-In preparation.
+Under review.

 Highlights